princox/Beacon-Scanner/README.md

 * How long beacons should remain in the cache
 * UUID, major, minor, frequency etc.

+You can download the app via [Google Play](https://play.google.com/store/apps/details?id=com.hogervries.beaconscanner) or you can fork this repo and install it via Android Studio.

 This application is an open source project.
 We're students in our 2nd year so any feedback is much appreciated!

 We're working hard on making this app as awesome as it could be.
 Some of the features we're working on right now are: